-Kernel function: A similarity metric defined for any pair of stimuli, used in Gaussian Processes.
-Hybrid Function Learning Using Bayesian Principles.
+2.2.3.
+Hybrid function learning using Bayesian principles.
 To combine the rule-like systematicity of human extrapolation with the similarity-like flexibility of interpolation, hybrid function learning models were developed.
-One notable example is Gaussian Process regression (Figure 1h; Rasmussen & Williams 2005), which can account for many empirical patterns of human function learning (Lucas et al. 2015) while using similar Bayesian computations as hybrid models of concept learning (Sidebar 2.2).
+One notable example is Gaussian Process regression (Rasmussen & Williams 2005) (see Figure 1b), which can account for many empirical patterns of human function learning (Lucas et al. 2015) while using similar Bayesian computations as hybrid models of concept learning (see the sidebar titled Bayesian Function Learning).

-Gaussian Process regression provides a Bayesian approach to function learning (see Schulz et al. 2018, for a tutorial), based on a distribution over hypothesized functions that explain the data (red lines in Figure 1h).
-In contrast to Bayesian concept learning, Gaussian Process regression is analytically tractable, with a Gaussian posterior distribution characterized by a mean (i.e., expected outcome; blue line in Figure 1h) and variance (i.e., uncertainty; blue ribbon in Figure 1h).
-These analytically tractable computations have exact equivalencies to ANNs in the limit of an infinite number of hidden units (Neal 1996).
+Gaussian Process regression provides a Bayesian approach to function learning (for a tutorial, see Schulz et al. 2018) based on a distribution over hypothesized functions that explain the data (see Figure 1b).
+In contrast to Bayesian concept learning, Gaussian Process regression is analytically